 WARNING!
 This section describes basic safety rules for using a chain saw.
 This information is never a substitute for professional skills and experience.
 If you get into a situation where you feel unsafe, stop and seek expert advice.
 Contact your chain saw dealer, service agent or an experienced chain saw user.
-Do not attempt any task that you feel unsure of!
+Do not attempt any task that you are not sure you can handle!